smswithoutborders/SMSWithoutBorders-Website/public/features.md

 - Starting strong: Releasing the technical needs of the platform too early can lead to users forming a negative opinion about the software.
 This can be very difficult to bounce back from as the initial traction goes a long way in forming people’s opinions.
 Knowing when too early means is also very difficult and usually we will just go ahead with it “feels” ready.
 - Creating a community early and communicating the development as it’s happening to the members keeps everyone engaged and more forgiven of the issues they face.
 We experienced this with DekuSMS which created a Telegram channel early and began communicating with the members there about the development and features coming up.
 Users would share their issues and to find updates - but even if the software is not ready or buggy people would join the communities.

+# adding this for test to make sure this works as intented